By: Candace Blaker on August 14th, 2020

 The term matched sieve is best defined as a test sieve that duplicates the results of a master sieve within specified limits for a given material.

 Matched test sieves are available in 8” diameter stainless steel from US Std #8 through #325.
-With that, there are no ASTM or ISO Standards on matched sieves.
+With that, there are no ASTM or ISO Standards that dictate matched sieve production like other types of sieves.

 Why Matched Test Sieves Are Necessary